 As it turns out, I have problems receiving radio calls and managed

 to bewitch the computer two days ago!
 This is what happens when you

 leave technology to a blonde...
 Anyway, I finally managed to get

 things going again and hope they will last until Guy gets back!
 Who

 would have thought that one's biggest worry sitting on a heap of

 rock and ice at 17 500 ft, would be whether the computer works!

 Well, Cathy, nice to have spoken to you.
-Alan did
+Alan did not mention it

-students, listening in...), but I am sure he sends his love to you.
+in...), but I am sure he sends his love to you.